jncarter123/signalk-scheduler/README.md

   * Turn on the anchor light at night, turn it off in the morning...
   * Turn on salon lights of an evening so the boat is lit when you get back...
 * ???

+**SignalK Puts**
+* Similar to the put, but this allows multiple actions per job.

+**SignalK Backups**
+* Creates a SignalK backup at the scheduled time.
+* Optional: Include plugins to allow for offline restore.
+* Optional: Cleanup old backup files by specifying the number of backups to keep.

 I'd love to hear other ideas for implementation and will accept pull requests if you would like to add your own.